ple1n/awesome/philosophy.md

 On the dialectic side of justification, language gets gradually refined, aka, modified, adapated as the discourse goes, which is considered progress.
 Such radical ideas are logically a greater kind of dialectical progress.

+## Paradox of competence

+It's fairly safe to assume that the 'famous philosophers' are mainly characterized by their own thoughts and theories.
+Their knowledge about other philosophies are an addition mentioned in the support of their own philosophy.
+There isn't a gross negligence of past literature but the focus _is on_ their own ideas.
+A lot of people expect you to heavily cite past philosophical dicourse despite not demanding that aloud.
+The paradox is that, such criterion deems those with more original thoughts, incompetent, which includes those famouse philosophers.
+Originality is valued by people unless it comes to online discourse it seems.

+We can probably also agree that, truth value is independent from reputation, popularity, authority.
+I claim X to be true with or without citing the source from which I derived the idea, which, often is European enlightenment.
+The claim should not appear more true or less true to you whether the source is revealed or not.

 # Guide to newborns

 Prospective chronology suitable for reading by newborns.